asriram1/Vehicle_Detection_Using_Raspberry_Pi/README.md

 #Part 3 - Capturing Cars on the video recorded using code provided by Azfal Saan.

 Contributions

-Anirudh Sriram - Developed script and install OpenCV on Raspberry Pi, Connected Camera to Pi, Increased Virtual Memory
+Anirudh Sriram (CE) - Developed script and install OpenCV on Raspberry Pi, Connected Camera to Pi, Increased Virtual Memory

-Ashaki Gumbs - Installed OS and OpenCV on Raspberry Pi, Connected Camera to pi, Increased Virtual Memory
+Ashaki Gumbs (EE)- Installed OS and OpenCV on Raspberry Pi, Connected Camera to pi, Increased Virtual Memory

-The purpose of this project is to count how many cars pass by in a frame using a Raspberry pi zero and a pi camera.

 References